likeich/quran.sh/_issues/trinity.md

   - As stated before, early commentaries on the Quran interpret these verses as describing the Trinity as Allah, Jesus, and Mary.
 Only modern Muslims reinterpret these verses to mean anything else.

+### *The word 'Trinity' is actually never used*
+  - This is actually true!
+The word used in these verses is (ثلاثة) which means 'three'.
+However, multiple translations of the Quran translate it to 'Trinity' and the context of the verses make it clear that it is trying to refer to the Trinity.

+  - The verses describe associating 2 others with Allah, making Allah 'one in three' along with 2 other Gods.
+The Quran also states that 'Allah is one God.'
+The context of every verse is attempting to rebuke Christian beliefs.
+To interpret this any other way instead of an attempt to describe the Trinity is laughable.

+  - In sum:
+    1. The context is about rebuking Christian beliefs.
+    2. The rebuke is about associating others with Allah.
+    3. The rebuke is about having 3 Gods, 2 equal to Allah.
+    4. This clearly is an attempted description of the Trinity.

 ## Why it Matters

 [One Mistake in the Quran Refutes it](/quran/one-mistake/)